mpvnet-player/mpv.net/README.md

 - everytime only one file is opened mpv.net loads the complete folder in the playlist
 - the info command (i key) shows the audio format
+- new option osd-font-size added
+- the config editor no longer shows the command line switches as they are identical to the names

 ### 3.7